Frequently asked questions

 How does the booking process work?

-Select your experience, choose a date, and complete payment via Stripe.
-We then purchase the official tickets from PT Taman Wisata Candi on your behalf.
-Your confirmation email arrives within 2 hours with everything you need for your visit.
+Select your experience, choose a date, and complete payment.
+We then secure the official ticket from PT Taman Wisata Candi on your behalf.
+Your confirmation arrives within 2 hours with everything you need for your visit.

 What is the cancellation policy?

-All sales are final.
-Tickets are non-refundable once we have purchased them on your behalf.
-The only exception is if we cannot secure your tickets, in which case we refund you in full within 24 hours.
+All sales final.
+Tickets are non-refundable once we have secured them on your behalf.
+A refund is issued only if the operator cancels.

 Is payment secure?

 Yes.
-All payments are processed by Stripe, a global payment processor used by millions of businesses.
-Your card details are never stored on our servers.
-The connection is SSL-encrypted.
+All payments are processed by Stripe, the global payment processor used by millions of businesses.
+Your card details are never stored on our servers and the connection is SSL-encrypted.

 Does my name need to match my passport?